-\$8-54-9.13 Disciplinary action; basis. (a) The Code of Ethics contained in Appendix D sets forth expected professional behaviors of teachers and forms the basis for disciplinary action taken by the board against a licensee.
+§8-54-9.13 Disciplinary action; basis. (a) The Code of Ethics contained in Appendix D sets forth expected professional behaviors of teachers and forms the basis for disciplinary action taken by the board against a licensee.
 The provisions of section 8-54-9.14 also constitute behaviors for which disciplinary action may be taken by the board against a licensee.

-(b) The board may impose disciplinary action upon a licensee's license after a hearing conducted in accordance with chapter 91.
-[Eff 10/30/14] (Auth: HRS §302A-803, §302A-807) (Imp: HRS §§302A-801 to -808)

-§8-54-9.14 Grounds for refusal to renew, reinstate, or restore, and for revocation, suspension, denial, or condition of a license or permit.
-In addition to any other acts or conditions provided by law, the board may refuse to renew, reinstate or restore, or may deny, revoke, suspend, or condition in any manner, any license for any one or more of the following acts or conditions on the part of the licensee, permittee or the applicant thereof:
+- (b) The board may impose disciplinary action upon a licensee's license after a hearing conducted in accordance with chapter 91.
+[Eff 10/30/14] (Auth: HRS \$302A-803, \$302A-807) (Imp: HRS \$\$302A-801 to -808) - §8-54-9.14 Grounds for refusal to renew, reinstate, or restore, and for revocation, suspension, denial, or condition of a license or permit.
+In addition to any other acts or conditions provided by law, the board may refuse to renew, reinstate or restore, or may deny, revoke, suspend, or condition in any manner, any license for any one or more of the following acts or conditions on the part of the licensee, permittee or the applicant thereof: - (1) A felony conviction; - (2) Misdemeanor convictions as defined in this chapter; - (3) Conviction of crimes against children and sexual offenses; - (4) Having sexual contact with a minor or student; - Possessing, producing, or distributing (5) illegal images or images of minors or students; - (6) Committing a crime on school premises or while fulfilling the duties of a teacher; - Practicing the profession of teaching while (7) possessing, using, distributing or being under the influence of illegal drugs; - (8) Practicing the profession of teaching in a manner contrary to the recognized standards of ethics adopted by the Hawai'i Teacher Standards Board in its Code of Ethics; - (9) Practicing the profession of teaching with a fraudulent teaching license;

-- (1) A felony conviction; - (2) Misdemeanor convictions as defined in this chapter; - (3) Conviction of crimes against children and sexual offenses; - (4) Having sexual contact with a minor or student; - (5) Possessing, producing, or distributing illegal images or images of minors or students; - (6) Committing a crime on school premises or while fulfilling the duties of a teacher; - (7) Practicing the profession of teaching while possessing, using, distributing or being under the influence of illegal drugs; - (8) Practicing the profession of teaching in a manner contrary to the recognized standards of ethics adopted by the Hawai'i Teacher Standards Board in its Code of Ethics; - (9) Practicing the profession of teaching with a fraudulent teaching license; - (10) Making and/or submitting false, inaccurate or misleading statements and/or documents in applying for a license, permit, license or permit update, or renewal; - (11) Having a license or permit denied, revoked, not renewed or suspended by another jurisdiction; - (13) Misrepresents or falsifies information on their application; - (14) Provides falsified or fraudulent documents with an application; - (15) Does not meet the board's licensing or renewal requirements; - (16) Does not meet the professional fitness portion of the application; or

-(17) Does not pay the required license or permit fees.
-[Eff 10/30/14] (Auth: HRS §302A-803, §302A-807) (Imp: HRS §§302A-801 to -808)
+- (10) Making and/or submitting false, inaccurate or misleading statements and/or documents in applying for a license, permit, license or permit update, or renewal; - (11) Having a license or permit denied, revoked, not renewed or suspended by another jurisdiction; - (12) Violation of any condition or limitation on a licensee's license; - (13) Misrepresents or falsifies information on their application; - (14) Provides falsified or fraudulent documents with an application; - (15) Does not meet the board's licensing or renewal requirements; - (16) Does not meet the professional fitness portion of the application; or - (17) Does not pay the required license or permit fees.
+[Eff 10/30/14](Auth: HRS \$302A-803, \$302A-807) (Imp: HRS \$\$302A-801 to -808)

-\$8-54-9.15 Forms of disciplinary sanctions.
+§8-54-9.15 Forms of disciplinary sanctions.
 Notwithstanding any other powers of the board to discipline a license the board may impose the following:

-- (1) The revocation of a license or permit the duration of which shall be set by the board but may not be less than five (5) years; provided that conviction of crimes against children and sexual offenses may result in the lifetime revocation of a license; - (2) The suspension of a license or permit the duration of which shall be set by the board but may not exceed five (5) years; - (3) Place conditions on the licensee or permit holder for a specified amount of time, which may include, but are not limited to, activities directed toward improving a teacher's performance in the area of the violation; - (4) Censure or warn the licensee or permit holder if the board determines that a violation has occurred that does not necessitate a more severe action to be taken on a licensee or permit holder.
-A copy of the censure or warning will be placed in the board's file of the licensee or permit holder.
-A copy will be sent to the licensee or permit holder and he/she will have thirty (30) calendar days to file a written response.
-The response will be placed in the board's file of the licensee or permit holder; and - (5) Monetary penalties.
-[Eff 10/30/14] (Auth: HRS §302A-803, §302A-807) (Imp: HRS §§302A-801 to -808)
+- (1) The revocation of a license or permit the duration of which shall be set by the board but may not be less than five (5) years; provided that conviction of crimes against children and sexual offenses may result in the lifetime revocation of a license; - (2) The suspension of a license or permit the duration of which shall be set by the board but may not exceed five (5) years; - (3) Place conditions on the licensee or permit holder for a specified amount of time, which may include, but are not limited to, activities directed toward improving a teacher's performance in the area of the violation; - (4) Censure or warn the licensee or permit holder if the board determines that a violation has occurred that does not necessitate a more severe action to be taken